CloudLinux Manager UI

 You can choose a date and a snapshot to display in the table.

-In case when a CloudLinux OS user hits LVE limits, appropriate faults are generated and lvestats package generates server processes snapshot.
-Snapshot is a list of running applications and a list of running MySQL queries right after the faults happened.
+When a CloudLinux OS user hits LVE limits, appropriate faults are generated and the lvestats package generates a server process snapshot.
+The snapshot is a list of running applications and a list of running MySQL queries right after the faults happened.

-Snapshots allow users to investigate the reason of account hitting its limits.
+Snapshots allow users to investigate the reason of accounts hitting their limits.
 Several snapshots are generated for each incident.
-An incident is a state when faults are generated in a close time period.
+An incident is a state when multiple faults are generated in a given time period.
 The time period is configurable.
-By default, if faults are generated in 300 seconds time period, we consider them as a single incident.
+By default, if faults are generated within a period of 300 seconds, we consider them to be a single incident.

 The snapshot configuration options are available in